ehalpern/macwire-config/README.md

 ### Matching Rules

 When declaring a configuration parameter, be sure to specify the correct tag and type.
-Consider the port parameter
+Consider the port parameter:

 ```
   port: Int @@ `search.port`
 ```

-The tag is the configuration property name surrounded by backquotes (\`search.port\` in this case).
-This is actually an empty trait declared in Config.Tags with the fully qualified name Config.Tags.\`search.port\`), so be sure to import Config.Tags._ wherever you refer to a tag name.
+The tag \`search.port\` is the configuration property name surrounded by backquotes.
+(It is actually the generated marker trait `Config.Tags.\`search.port\``).

-The type of each config property is inferred from the property value as follows:
+The type is Int which must match the type inferred from reading the configuraiton property value.
+If the types don't match, the compilation will fail.
+The following table shows the corresponding scala type inferred by the possibleconfiguration values:

  Value Example | Scala type
 ---------------|------------